 I’ll send them back when I arrive, she thought, feeling her hair grow white as she considered the move.
 It would leave her alone in a city filled with Lifeless, Awakeners, and pagans.
 Yet, what good would ten Idris soldiers do her?
 Better that someone, at least, be allowed to return to the place where they belong.

-The carriage suddenly slowed to a stop.
-Siri frowned, poking her head out the window again.
-They hadn’t even reached inhabited land--surely they hadn’t arrived in T’Telir already.

-The captain of her soldiers walked up to her window, then pointed to the south.
-“Rider, my lady,” he said.
-“Approaching quickly.”

-From Idris!
-Siri realized with sudden shock.
-Her hair turned bright blonde in anticipation.
-Father has change his mind.
-He’s decided to bring me back.
-He’s sent someone to fetch me.
-He’s sent. . . .

-Mab?

-The overweight cook trotted along on the back of Surefoot, one of the royal horses.
-She carried a large set of saddlebags, and the poor horse looked as if it were about to die from exhaustion.
-The soldiers, and Siri, waited in confusion as Mab approached.

-“Mab?”
-Siri finally said as the woman arrived.
-“What are you doing here?
-Did you come to bring me home?”

-“Goodness, no,” Mab said, wiping her brow.
-“What do you think I am?
-Some kind of errand boy?”

-“Uh. . . .”
-Siri said, glancing at the guard captain, who just shrugged.

-“I’m here to be your lady in waiting, Siri,” the cook announced.

-“My lady in waiting?”

-“Aye,” Mab said.
-“All the ladies down here in the lowlands have them.
-It wouldn’t be proper for you go in and get married without one.
-I said so to your father.
-‘King,’ I said, ‘she’s goin’ to need herself a lady in waiting.’
-‘Well, you’re right,’ he said.
-‘You better go do that thing, Mab,’ he said.
-So, here I am.
-You mind if I ride in the carriage with you?
-It’s kind of hot out here.
-Forgot about that, here with the lowlands.”

-Siri sat quietly, dumbfounded.
-Finally, however, she nodded.
-Mab climbed off of her horse--groaning slightly at obvious soreness--then swore a few times, and climbed up into the carriage with Siri.

-Well, Siri thought, I guess I won’t be alone.

 #

 “One would think,” Fafen said, “that you would be happy.
 After all, you no longer have to marry a tyrant.”

-Vivena plopped a berry into her basket, surveyed the bush she’d been working on, then moved on to another one instead.
+Vivenna plopped a berry into her basket, surveyed the bush she’d been working on, then moved on to another one instead.

-Fafen worked on another bush nearby.
+Fafen worked on a bush nearby.
 She wore the white robes of a monk, her hair completely shorn.
-Fafen was the middle sister in almost every way--midway between Siri and Vivena in height, less proper than Vivena, yet hardly as careless as Siri.
-Fafen was a bit heftier than either of them, which had earned her the eye of several young men in the village.
+Fafen was the middle sister in almost every way--midway between Siri and Vivenna in height, less proper than Vivenna, yet hardly as careless as Siri.
+Fafen was a bit curvier than either of them, which had earned her the eye of several young men in the village.
 However, the fact that they would have to become monks themselves if they wanted to marry her kept them in check.

 If Fafen noticed how popular she was, she’d never shown it.
 She’d made the decision to become a monk before her tenth birthday, and her father had wholeheartedly approved.
 Every family was, traditionally, supposed to provide one person for the monasteries.
 It was against the Five Visions to be selfish, even with one’s own blood.